Overview

 *All times are U.S. Central Standard Time (CST)

-Your essay must be submitted to the Comp Exam site by 1:00pm Central on the closing day of the round.
-Students should be careful not to wait until the last minute to start or to submit the essay.
+Your summary and questionnaire responses must be submitted to the FWIS Writing Assessment website by 1:00 p.m.
+CST on the closing day of the round.
+Students should be careful not to wait until the last minute to start or to submit the summary.

-Your placement results will be distributed to you and your advisor just before O-Week.
-Students will receive an e-mail (at your Rice e-mail address) informing you that your results are available.
-Students will be notified if they are required to enroll in FWIS 100 in the fall, and whether they have been assigned to enroll in an FWIS that satisfies the graduation requirement in the fall or the spring of their first year at Rice.
+Your placement results will be distributed to you and your academic advisor just before O-Week.
+You will receive an e-mail (at your Rice e-mail address) informing you that your results are available.
+You will be notified if you are required to enroll in FWIS 100 in the fall, and whether you have been assigned to enroll in a FWIS course that satisfies the graduation requirement in the fall or the spring of the coming academic year.

-The exam assesses your strengths in expository writing and academic reading to provide you and your advisor with an evaluation that will help inform your selection of classes and determine your communication course requirements to graduate from Rice.
-The exam establishes if students must complete FWIS 100: Introduction to Academic Writing before registering for a FWIS.
-Therefore, students should do their best work on the exam.
-To do otherwise could result in inappropriate placement.
+The assessment provides evidence of your strengths in college-level reading and writing in order to help you and your advisor select classes and determine your communication course requirements to graduate from Rice.
+The assessment establishes if students must complete FWIS 100: Introduction to Academic Writing before registering for a FWIS course numbered 101-299.
+Therefore, you should do your best work on the assessment and take it seriously.
+To do otherwise could result in an inappropriate placement.

-The steps to complete the exam are as follows:
+The steps to complete the writing task are as follows:

-2. Write your essay based on the reading
+2. Write your summary based on the reading.

-4. Check your Rice e-mail to see that you have received verification of the receipt of your essay
+5. Check your Rice e-mail to see that you have received verification of the receipt of your summary and questionnaire responses.

 Content